puzpuzpuz/xsync/README.md

 Concurrent data structures for Go.
 An extension for the standard `sync` package.

-This library should be considered experimental, so make sure to run benchmarks for your use cases before starting to use it in your application.
+This library should be considered experimental, so make sure to run tests and benchmarks for your use cases before adding it to your application.

 ### Benchmarks